 Course offers students the opportunity to plan and help produce Trojan Vision programs.

 CTPR 410 The Movie Business: From Story Concept to Exhibition (2 units)

-Covers the gamut of the movie business, from story concept to film exhibition.
-Guest speakers and lectures will cover the role of the writer, agent, studio executive, producer, director, marketing, and distribution.
+The class covers the gamut of the movie business, from story concept to film exhibition.
+Guest speakers and lectures discuss and cover the role of the writer, agent, studio executive, producer, director, as well as address the topics of marketing, publicity and distribution.